 View the video of the HLAA Convention 2015 – Symposium: Employment Issues for People with Hearing Loss.

 Anyone who has any degree of hearing loss deals with a number of unknown issues and faces many anxieties when it comes to finding a job or being successful on the job.

-The Hearing Loss Association of America Employment Toolkit was produced with generous support of Hearing Loss Association of America-Manhattan Chapter.
-We thank them for bringing this to you.
+The Hearing Loss Association of America Employment Toolkit was produced with generous support of the HLAA New York City Chapter.

 Common Questions about the Workplace

 I am about to lose my job because of my hearing loss, what do I do?

 - Vocational Rehabilitation – Contact your state’s office of Vocational Rehabilitation for help with keeping or getting a job.
 See the State Agencies page for a list of state offices.

 Are there any laws that help me get accommodation or prevent discrimination in the workplace based on disability?

 Yes.
 The Americans with Disabilities Act (ADA) and other federal laws that have provisions covering the workplace.
 The ADA, Title 1, requires employers to make reasonable accommodations to the known disability of a qualified applicant or employee, unless such accommodation would impose an undue hardship on the employer.
 Reasonable accommodations include a wide variety of actions – making worksites accessible, modifying existing equipment providing new devices, modifying work schedules, restructuring jobs, reassigning an employee to a vacant position, and providing readers or interpreters.